-Graduate Programs in Earth Sciences
+Graduate Programs in Earth and Environmental Sciences

-Diverse, interdisciplinary research opportunities leading to M.S. and Ph.D. degrees include:
+Interdisciplinary research opportunities leading to M.S. and Ph.D. degrees include:

 - Computational Geophysics